 Check the volume of water in the measuring container at the end of the irrigation event.
 If the volume in the measuring container is less than the dripper control volume, then the wetting front is unlikely to have reached the bottom of the root zone.
 So reduce the flow rate of the control dripper (to increase the duration of the irrigation event) in preparation for the next irrigation.
 If the volume in the measuring container is more than the dripper control volume, then the wetting front is probably below the bottom of the root zone.
-So increase the flow rate of the control dripper (to decrease the duration of the irrigation event) in preparation for the next irrigation.
-For porous hose, the control dripper is replaced by a length of porous hose, and so the length of the hose can be adjusted.
+So increase the flow rate of the control dripper (to decrease the duration of the irrigation event) in preparation for the next irrigation of the irrigation event) in preparation for the next irrigation.